Indexing in Databases | Set 1

 When more than two records are stored in the same file these types of storing known as cluster indexing.
 By using the cluster indexing we can reduce the cost of searching reason being multiple records related to the same thing are stored at one place and it also gives the frequent joining of more than two tables (records).

 Clustering index is defined on an ordered data file.
 The data file is ordered on a non-key field.
 In some cases, the index is created on non-primary key columns which may not be unique for each record.
 In such cases, in order to identify the records faster, we will group two or more columns together to get the unique values and create index out of them.
 This method is known as the clustering index.
-Basically, records with similar characteristics are grouped together and indexes are created for these groups.
+Essentially, records with similar properties are grouped together, and indexes for these groupings are formed.

 This is a type of Clustered Indexing wherein the data is sorted according to the search key and the primary key of the database table is used to create the index.
 It is a default format of indexing where it induces sequential file organization.
 As primary keys are unique and are stored in a sorted manner, the performance of the searching operation is quite efficient.